utah-scs/ibv-bench/README.md

    `aptXXX.apt.emulab.net`
   * Make sure that you can `ssh` into this node without a password; when you created your CloudLab account, it asked you to upload an ssh public key.
-     Make sure that you have access to this key (for example, in your `.ssh/identity` file, loaded into an `ssh-agent`, etc.), and make sure that you are using your CloudLab username as the username you're passing to `ssh`.
+     Make sure that you have access to this key(private) (for example, in your `.ssh/identity` file, loaded into an `ssh-agent`, etc.), and make sure that you are using your CloudLab username as the username you're passing to `ssh`.
 4. On your local machine, run the following command from your clone of this